pretix/pretix-docs/docs/guides/check-in/custom.md

 If you set up a condition as described in the example, then pretixSCAN will only recognize a ticket as valid if the current day of the week is less than 6, or in other words, only Monday through Friday.
 Tickets will be rejected if scanned on Saturday or Sunday.

+You can remove a simple condition by clicking the :btn-icon:fa3-trash:: delete button.
+You can duplicate it by clicking the :btn-icon:fa3-copy:: clone button.

 ## Applications